jackgleeson/singleton-inheritance-test-php/README.md

-# Testing out Singleton Inheritance in PHP
+# Testing out Singleton Inheritance in PHP (it doesn't work)

 This is a small test to see how a typical PHP Singleton implementation handles inheritance